VictorMachadoJosviak/Location-Hide/location-hide/README.md

 • iframe src support if the link contain /embed/

 Fixed:
-• HOT The delete step of the path will be done now for everything.
-Added .delay( 10000 ); to every src delete event to dodge load bugs
+• Added .delay( 10000 ); to every src delete event to dodge load bugs - more information below
-More information below

 ## Difficult Level
 3/10 even if you never used node.js